aiv01/brawler-server/README.md

 -

 * Implement packet text serialization (json ?)
-* Store serialized packets into influxdb (spare)
+* Store serialized packets into elasticsearch (spare)
-* Send data to influxdb at regular interval (spare)
+* Send data to elasticsearch at regular interval (spare)
+* Implement interface for sending json data to external storages (like elasticsearch)

+20170428 - Install a Linux System (Ubuntu) and install elasticsearch

 (sprint meeting)